Brunofgm7/Workout-Website/README.md

 - "footer.php" has the footer of the page, only used in the homepage.
 - "functions.php" never used, old file.
 - "login.php" is the login page.
+- "meustreinos.php" we are still working on it.
+- "mudarPass.php" has the form to change the password when logged in (knowing the current password).
 - "perfil.php" is the profile page.
 - "registo.php" is the page to register in the website.
 - "server.php"